mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 ~~~
 {: .output}

-The `groupby` command is powerful in that it allows us to quickly generate
+The `.groupby()` method is powerful in that it allows us to quickly generate
 summaries of categorical data.

 > ## How many individuals were recorded as female and how many were male?